Beauty Without Business

+The early 2000s supermodels — where are they now?
+That question gets asked often and answered poorly.
 In November 2000, American Vogue ran a cover featuring four models who represented the exact apex of what the industry could produce: Carmen Kass, Maggie Rizer, Angela Lindvall, and Frankie Rayder.
 They were the hottest faces on earth.
 Their combined bookings that year could have funded a small country.
 Their combined business portfolios — the products, the platforms, the equity stakes that would have converted that visibility into lasting wealth — amounted to essentially nothing.
-Within five years, most of them had faded from mainstream visibility.
+Yet within five years, most of them had faded from mainstream visibility.
 Within ten, they were nostalgia references.
-None of them had built anything that outlasted the covers.
+Notably, none of them had built anything that outlasted the covers.

+Consequently, ask early 2000s supermodels where are they now, and the answer is almost universally: building nothing.
 This is not a coincidence.
 It is a pattern, and the pattern is instructive.
-The early 2000s produced an extraordinary concentration of beautiful faces with zero infrastructure behind them — women who peaked at precisely the moment when the tools to convert fame into lasting equity were becoming available, and who either didn’t know to reach for them or had no one in their corner pointing at the door.
-Their stories, taken together, constitute the clearest argument the modeling industry has ever made against beauty as a standalone strategy.
+These years produced an extraordinary concentration of beautiful faces with zero infrastructure behind them — women who peaked at precisely the moment when tools to convert fame into lasting equity were becoming available.
+However, they either didn’t know to reach for those tools or had no one pointing at the door.
+Taken together, their stories constitute the clearest argument the modeling industry has ever made against beauty as a standalone strategy.

-The contrast with the generation that follows is stark.
-The models who built lasting wealth treated their runway careers as credential phases, not destinations.
-The women in this piece treated the cover as the finish line.
+Indeed, the contrast with the generation that follows is stark.
+Models who built lasting wealth treated their runway careers as credential phases, not destinations.
+Meanwhile, women in this piece treated the cover as the finish line.
 They crossed it — some of them multiple times — and then had nowhere else to go.

 Carmen Kass: The Winner Who Didn’t Build